Dave Peters: CTMQ Hero

 Why?
 Because the Peters Rail Road Museum is just plain awesome.
 It’s awesome for several different reasons… Some which you may think are unique to my thinking.
 I assure you that they are not.
 In fact, of all the museums I’ve dragged Hoang along to, this may be one of her favorites.

 It all comes down to Dave and Barbara Peters.
-This retired couple represent everything I love about writing this blog.
+This retired couple represent everything I love about writing this website.
 As people, they are welcoming, humble, funny, informative, quick-witted, adventuresome, talented, devoted, organized, friendly and absolutely a bit quirky.
 As museum owners, they are welcoming, humble, funny, informative, quick-witted, adventuresome, talented, devoted, organized, friendly and absolutely a bit quirky.

-And let’s hope they are also patient, since it has taken me over a year to put together this fawning blog about my visit.
+And let’s hope they are also patient, since it has taken me over a year to put together this fawning page about my visit.
 (Although, in the interim, not only did I name the Peters Rail Road Museum my third favorite museum of my second hundred – I also used it as an example of greatness during my first appearance on a local NPR talk show.
 I do know that this second bit got back to Dave and his family and I received some nice sentiments from them as a result.)

 Oh, and I hope they are understanding as well, since I took no notes during my visit and I can’t possibly hope to remember all the cool stuff I saw that day.
 I’m sure I will get some facts wrong… But even when I’m wrong, it’s close enough.